 (b) An application for a permit modification is complete only if it:

-(A) Is submitted on forms provided by the department, follows the organizational format and include the level of informational detail required by the department, and is signed by the property owner or person in control of the premises;
+(A) Is submitted on forms provided by the department, follows the organizational format and includes the level of informational detail required by the department, and is signed by the property owner or person in control of the premises; and

 (B) Includes information showing the reasons for the permit modification and any information needed to document or explain the modification requested.

 (c) If the modification involves a substantial change in the scope or operations of the disposal site, the application must also include written recommendations from the local government unit as required for new permits under subsection (3)(b) of this rule.
-The Department may also require the submittal of updated information of the information required to be submitted for new permits in section (3) of this rule.
+The Department may also require the submittal of updated information required to be submitted for new permits in section (3) of this rule.

 (7) Permit renewals:

 (a)(b) Permit Renewal: An application for a permit renewal is required if a permittee intends to continue operation beyond the permitted period.
 A complete renewal application must be filed at least 180 days before the existing permit expires.
-An application for permit renewal is complete only if it is submitted on forms provided by the department, follows the organizational format and include the level of informational detail required by the department, and is signed by the property owner or person in control of the premises;
+An application for a permit renewal is complete only if it is submitted on forms provided by the department, follows the organizational format and includes the level of informational detail required by the department, and is signed by the property owner or person in control of the premises;

 (b) If the modification involves a substantial change in the scope or operations of the disposal site, the application must also include written recommendations from the local government unit as required for new permits under subsection (3)(b) of this rule.
 The Department may also require the submittal of updates of the information required to be submitted for new permits in section (3) of this rule.